kevmannn/yieldboon/README.md

 The challenge is meaningfully interpreting the problem in the light of ostensible utility that its solution can provide.
 Given the constraints of the problem, it was therefore necessary to think in terms of extensibility from the beginning.

+So, why would someone be interested in a service that shows daily rainfall for counties that produce lots of soybeans?
+They likely have some sort of investment (directly _or indirectly_) in the success or failure of some crop in particular.

+Rainfall is just one of the factors bearing on the success or failure of crop, so choosing an implementation that leaves open the possibility of interfacing with other factors seems wise.

+In _charting_ the value of a factor (in this case rainfall) over time, what is established is a sense of (temporal) context.
+What is left open is the ability to meaningfully chart some subset of the factors (which determine the success or failure of the crop) against one another.

+This means that given some concern of the user, a subset of factors determined by this concern can be rendered simultaneously so as to uncover meaning with respect to projected success or failure of crop.

 ## Focus:
 Frontend